johnpeart/johnpeart.github.io/src/posts/blogpost/2024-03-02-iphone-action-button-shortcuts.md

 </figure>

-But I was not deterred by Apple's refusal to accept that numbers do, in fact, go past 8.
+But I was not deterred by Apple’s refusal to accept that numbers do, in fact, go past 8.
 I built my own menu instead.

 Plenty of people have been doing this online – just look at Reddit – but they've been using the built in *Choose from Menu* option.
 This works fine, and I did that too at first.